 ACC membership is open to individuals who are engaged in the active practice of law employed by organizations in either the private or public sector, do not have regulatory, enforcement or policymaking responsibilities nor work in an institution with such authority, and do not hold themselves out to the public for the practice of law.
 Eligible positions include full-time in-house and contract attorneys on a long-term placement.

 Legal operations professionals in corporate legal departments, or ACC in-house counsel members who take responsibility for operations, are welcome to subscribe to the ACC Legal Operations section.

 The following are ineligible for membership:

 - Individuals whose responsibility may include selling or providing services to individuals or organizations who are not their employer.
-This includes individuals who work for companies that provide legal services, such as headhunters, contract attorneys, law firms, and temporary agencies
+This includes individuals who work for companies that provide legal services, such as headhunters, law firms, and temporary agencies

 - Individuals whose responsibilities include sales, marketing, and business development in the legal market

 - Organizations applying for corporate membership that have regulatory, enforcement, or policy making responsibilities